petrukhnov/roboarm2018.makerobots.eu/README.md

 Scores are awarded for great work.
 Penalties will be applied for not respecting others time and effort.

-#### During live round
+#### Live rounds

 One live round could have most 9 participants.

-Places are grouped by 5 second intervals from fastest.
+Places are grouped by 5 second intervals from fastest to slowest.

 1st places: 90 points